laohyx/vcpkg/docs/example-patching-libpng.md

 Package libpng:x86-uwp is installed
 ```

-Finally, to fully commit and publish the changes, we need to bump the internal release number and add the patch file to source control.
+Finally, to fully commit and publish the changes, we need to bump the internal release number and add the patch file to source control, then make a Pull Request!

 ```
 # ports\libpng\CONTROL